keploy/writers-program/README.md

 (Compensations might be subject to any updates.
 Changes will be informed to all onboarded candidates on priority and updates will be made suitably in the guide.)

+## Terms and Conditions

+Keploy Community Writing Program Standard Terms & Conditions (“Writing Program Terms”):

+- Submissions do not establish an employment relationship; you are an independent contractor.
+- You grant Keploy a perpetual, non-revocable license for your submitted content.
+- All content is licensed under Creative Commons Attribution-Noncommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0).
+- You must comply with all applicable laws, including copyright laws, and Keploy's Terms of Service.
+- Keploy is not liable for any damages related to this agreement.
+- You warrant that your content does not infringe on third-party intellectual property rights.

+## Plagiarism Policy
+Keploy blog requires original content.
+Any copied or reproduced work will result in immediate cessation of collaboration, potentially without notice.
+This includes:

+Rewording existing posts as your own.
+Copying and pasting external documentation without proper attribution.
+Modifying someone else's code without significant original contributions.
+Using copyrighted images without permission.
+If unsure about plagiarism concerns, consult with the Keploy content team before submission.

+## Screenshots
+Screenshots can enhance your article by visually representing instructions.
+Ensure all content in the images is your original work and does not include copyrighted material.
+For clarity:

+- Increase font size for readability.
+- Crop to focus on relevant elements.
+- Remove unnecessary details.

 ## FAQs

 ### How do I get involved?